-The results of the traffic analysis summarized in Table 20-14 show that eight intersections would be significantly impacted during the weekday 6 AM to 7 AM construction peak hour and 14 intersections would be significantly impacted during the weekday 3 PM to 4 PM construction peak hour under the 2027 Phase II construction With-Action condition.
+The results of the traffic analysis summarized in Table 20-14 show that six intersections would be significantly impacted during the weekday 6 AM to 7 AM construction peak hour and 14 intersections would be significantly impacted during the weekday 3 PM to 4 PM construction peak hour under the 2027 Phase II construction With-Action condition.
 Since there is no funding or plan to construct the HRP improvements by 2028, without some other means of addressing traffic expected to be generated by Phase II of the proposed project, this second phase of the proposed project cannot proceed.
 Tables 20-15A and 20-15B summarize the mitigation measures recommended to address the identified impacts under the 2027 Phase II construction With-Action condition.
-These measures are expected to be effective in mitigating all of the significant adverse traffic impacts identified during the weekday AM construction peak hour except for two intersections and all of the significant adverse traffic impacts identified during the weekday PM construction peak hour except for six intersections.
-Impacts at the Waters Place and Fink Avenue/HRP Southbound Off-Ramp intersection and the Westchester Avenue and Ericson Place/Middletown Road intersection could not be fully mitigated during the weekday AM construction peak hour.
-Impacts at the Morris Park Avenue and Eastchester Road; East Tremont
+These measures are expected to be effective in mitigating all of the significant adverse traffic impacts identified during the weekday AM construction peak hour and all of the significant adverse traffic impacts identified during the weekday PM construction peak hour except for six intersections, Impacts at the Morris Park Avenue and Eastchester Road; East Tremont Avenue and Silver Street; Waters Place and Marconi Street; Waters Place and Fink Avenue/HRP Southbound Off-Ramp; Westchester Avenue and Ericson Place/Middletown Road; and Waters Place and Westchester Avenue intersections could not be fully mitigated during the weekday PM construction peak hour.
+These measures would be subject to review and approval by NYCDOT prior to implementation, if a means of advancing Phase II of the proposed project materializes in the future.